Evgeniy42ru/lighthouse-role/README.md

 Lighthouse
 =========

-This role can install Lighthouse on thr EL
+This role can install Lighthouse on the EL

 Role Variables
 --------------